Story written by Franklin Rayeski – Please do not use without crediting me

 “Go home and rest.”
 He responded without looking back, “By this Friday, you should be ready for your first show.”
 After he finished talking, he continued walking forward far from Marie until he faded in with the dark corners of the opera house.

 Marie’s face lit up with excitement.
 She stood up and leaped towards the stage and twirled around for a bit.
 Dancing and acting in front of thousands had been a dream of hers ever since she first laid eyes on this place.
-They breathed when she stepped inside and while she was cleaning the floors, they were alive.
-It was always as if she was cleaning after a big show and desperate fans would catch a quick peak of her after the performance and adore her and ask for acting tips.
-Marie would get all humble and say that anyone can do what she did and what she said to them would be inspiring.
+They breathed when she stepped onto their boards and while she was cleaning the floors, they were alive.
+It was always as if she was cleaning after a big show and she’d imagine desperate fans trying to catch a quick peak of her after the performance and adore her and ask for acting tips.
+Marie would get all humble and say that anyone can do what she did and that whatever she said to them would be inspiring.
 Now, this man, this angel, will make those fantasies become a reality.

 “Isn’t it beautiful?”
 Eylar Ayis stated as he emerged from backstage.
 Marie sighed and shook her head.